Welcome to today's edition of the Rush 24-7 podcast.

 He'll be back on Monday.

-And I I am yeah, that's right.
+And I am, yeah, that's right.

 I cannot run against tradition.

-Live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's open line Friday.

-Uh, you got it.
+You got it.

 Thank you, Mike.

-Uh, that's exactly right.
+That's exactly right.

-Up here in uh the Twin Cities, there's a little college called Augsburg College, and a Sarah Palin supporter from Alaska was beaten on election night while walking to her dorm, called a racist by a group of four large women who surrounded her after they were done watching the returns.
+Up here in the Twin Cities, there's a little college called Augsburg College, and a Sarah Palin supporter from Alaska was beaten on election night while walking to her dorm, called a racist by a group of four large women who surrounded her after they were done watching the returns.

 Under a skyway connecting the two buildings, four women came up, called her a bunch of names because she had a Sarah Palin pin on.